P-p-H-d/mlib/README.md

 composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.

-Several dictionnaries are proposed.
+Several dictionaries are proposed.
 The "best" to use depends on the data type and in particular:

 * the size of the data,